bd452/MSW/docs/bugcheck-protocol.md

 - Check if changes here require updates to dependent code
 - Check if this code depends on assumptions that may no longer hold

-### 7. Check Future TODOs in bugcheck.md
+### 7. Check Future TODOs in bugchecks.md

 - If a bug is covered in a future TODO, evaluate whether it should be fixed now or deferred
-- If deferring, add an item to bugcheck.md under "Future TODOs" with the hierarchy position and issue details
+- If deferring, note it in bugchecks.md under "Deferred Issues"

 ---